Dancing In The Moonlight Chords | King Harvest + Toploader Guitar Lesson with TAB + Backing Tracks

 In the U.K., most people know Dancing in the Moonlight from Toploader’s 1999 cover, which became a huge hit, selling 1.8 million copies in the U.K. alone.
 The album it featured on also sold nearly a million copies—largely thanks to the song’s popularity.

-Many assume that Toploader covered Thin Lizzy’s Dancing in the Moonlight (It’s Caught Me in Its Spotlight), released in 1977.
-Given the similar titles and Thin Lizzy’s success, it’s an easy mistake to make—but they’re entirely different songs.
+Many assume Toploader covered Thin Lizzy’s Dancing in the Moonlight (It’s Caught Me in Its Spotlight), released in 1977.
+Given the similar titles and Thin Lizzy’s success, it’s an easy mistake to make—but they are entirely different songs.

 The version Toploader covered was written by Sherman Kelly in 1969.
 It was first recorded by his band Boffalongo in 1970 and later by King Harvest in 1972, whose version became the most well-known—until Toploader revived it nearly 30 years later.

-For a serious guitarist, knowing all three versions is essential.
+For any serious guitarist, knowing all three versions is essential.
 Next time someone requests Dancing in the Moonlight, you can ask: “Which one?
 King Harvest, Toploader, or Thin Lizzy?”

 Five similar tunes | Chords + Lyrics